LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 The **Event Details** sidebar now lists the event type (Open Event, Basic Membership Required, or Premium Membership Required).
 A short message under the “Get Your Tickets Now” heading communicates the membership requirement and offers login or upgrade links depending on the visitor’s status.

+## Your Events Sidebar Section

+Between the Venue Links and Refund Policy sections a new **Your Events** block appears.
+When not logged in it shows a single link prompting visitors to log in.
+Clicking the link scrolls to the Message Center and automatically expands the login form.

+Logged-in members instead see links to profile info, upcoming events, past events, and membership/billing details.
+Each link loads the Member Dashboard with the matching tab active.
+A log out link is also provided which returns the user to the same event page after signing out.